v-susu/fenxu_docs_20160719/fenxu_docs_20160719/image_test.md

 	Congratulations, you completed your purchase successfully!

 	<img alt="Purchase confirmed, sending activation mail, and setting up account" src="./_img/get-hockeyapp/buy-hockeyapp-plan-success.png" style="border: 1px solid #CCCCCC" />

+###	Activate your HockeyApp plan after purchase

+After you finish your purchase, you'll get a confirmation mail from HockeyApp with an activation link and instructions to choose a new or existing HockeyApp account.